kevinccbsg/react-router-tutorial-devto/docs/en/Part-10-Testing-Vitest-React-Testing-Library.md

-We’ve reached the **final installment** of this series on React Router Data Mode.
+We’ve reached the **final part** of this series on React Router Data Mode.
 In this episode, we’ll talk about **testing**—one of the most important (and often neglected) parts of development.

 In this case, we’ve left it for last, but in a real project, you should incorporate tests **from the very beginning**.